kubestash/docs/docs/guides/kubedump/overview/index.md

 10. KubeStash operator watches for `BackupSession` custom resources.

-11. When it finds a `BackupSession` object, it creates a `Snapshot` custom resource for each `Repository` specified in the `BackupConfiguration`.
+11. When it finds a `BackupSession` object, it creates a `Snapshot` custom resource for each `Repository` specified in the respective session of the `BackupConfiguration`.

 12. Then, it resolves the respective `Addon` and `Function` and prepares a backup `Job` definition.

 13. Then, it creates the `Job` to backup the desired resource YAMLs.

 14. Then, the Job dumps the Kubernetes Resource YAML, and store them temporarily in a directory.
-Then, it uploads the content of the directory file into the target storage.
+Then, it uploads the content of the directory file to the target storage.

-15. After the backup process is completed, the backup `Job` updates the `status.components[*]` field of the `Snapshot` resources with each target volume information.
-It also updates the `status.phase` field of the `BackupSession` to reflect backup completion.
+15. After the backup process is completed, the backup `Job` updates the `status.components[*]` field of the `Snapshot` resources.

 ## Next Steps